AutodeskGames/stingray-docs/source/interactive_help/animation/HumanIK/setup_floor_contact.md

 	Don’t place the character unit in your level yet.

 	> **Tip:** You can confirm the model is properly characterized by checking the 'content/units folder of your project.
-When you import a characterized character, Stingray creates a .character file ("CharacterName.character").
+When you import a characterized character, {{ProductName}} creates a *.character* file -- for example, `CharacterName.character`.

-##Step 2.
+## Step 2.
 Import animation and retarget animation from the clip onto the character

 1.	~{ Import animation clips }~.